Iglaao/faxnocap/README.md

-Faxnocap project is web application made with [react](https://github.com/facebook/react) that I'm currently working on.
+Faxnocap project is web application made with [react](https://github.com/facebook/react) to visualize the data gathered by [FaxnocapBPbot](https://github.com/Iglaao/faxnocapBPbot).